Upper back chest pain

 - Ribs that are bruised or broken due to trauma

-Following a physical examination, a discussion of specific symptoms, and an MRI or CT scan, a physician may diagnose a condition involving the upper back as the cause of chest pain.
-The diagnosis may be stated as compressed spinal nerves in the cervical or upper thoracic regions.
-The physician should recommend a conservative course of noninvasive treatment, which may include heat therapy, prescription or over-the-counter pain medication, periodic steroid injections, or upper back pain exercises.
-While most people will find relief from spine pain with these modalities, some will not.
+Following a physical examination, a discussion of specific symptoms and an MRI or CT scan, your doctor may diagnose a condition involving the upper back as the cause of chest pain.
+The diagnosis may be compressed spinal nerves in the neck or upper back regions caused by conditions including:

 - Spinal stenosis

 Your physician should recommend a course of nonsurgical treatment, which may include heat therapy, prescription or over-the-counter pain medication, steroid injections or upper back pain exercises, among others.
 In most cases, you may be able to find relief using nonsurgical treatment options.

 Treatment for chest pain due to spinal conditions